containers/podman/docs/source/markdown/podman.1.md

 (not container) storage, hence each can use or manipulate images (but not containers) created by the other.

+Default settings for flags are defined in `containers.conf`.
+Most settings for Remote connections use the server's containers.conf, except when documented in man pages.

 **podman [GLOBAL OPTIONS]**

 ## GLOBAL OPTIONS